Balbhadra Kunwar: Family and early life

 He was born to father Chandrabir Kunwar, a resident of Bhanwarkot of Panchkhal Municipality in Kavrepalanchowk District.
-His mother Ambika Devi was a sister of Kaji Ranajor Thapa and daughter of Bada Amar Singh Thapa.
+His mother Ambika Devi was a sister of Kaji Ranajor Thapa and daughter of Bada Kaji Amar Singh Thapa.
 His father Chandrabir was son of Jaya Krishna Kunwar and grandson of Ashiram Kunwar.
 His brother Birabhadra Kunwar was military commander in Kumaun and Kangra front (1809 A.D.) as well as governor of Garhwal.

 The Anglo-Nepal War 1814–1816

 As commander of the Gorkhali forces in Dheradun, Capt.
 Balbhadra Kunwar was handed the responsibility of defending the area.
 The expanding Nepali/Gorkhali State had since the mid-late 18th century expanded the nation's border on all sides, which eventually led to conflict with the British East India Company and a war followed.

 Realizing he could not defend the town of Dehradun, Capt.
-Balbhadra Kunwar withdrew to the strategic hill fort of Khalanga with an army strength of 600 including women and children against the British East India Company British stronghold of 3000–3500 troops.
-He turned down an incentive proposal of the British who would make him Governor of the Western Garhwal should he surrender or leave Nepal.
+Balbhadra Kunwar withdrew to the strategic hill fort of Khalanga with an army strength of 600 including women and children against the British East India Company British stronghold of 3,000–3,500 troops.
+He turned down a proposal of the British who would make him Governor of the Western Garhwal should he surrender or leave Nepal.

-In the month of October 1814, Major General Sir Rollo Gillespie of the British army had advanced along with 3,500 troops and eleven pieces of cannon to occupy the Nepali territories situated between the Ganges and Yamuna rivers in the Gharwal and Kumaon regions that had been occupied by the Nepali forces.
+In October 1814, Major General Sir Rollo Gillespie of the British army had advanced along with 3,500 troops and eleven pieces of cannon to occupy the Nepali territories situated between the Ganges and Yamuna rivers in the Gharwal and Kumaon regions that had been occupied by the Nepali forces.
 Captain Balabhadra Kunwar had maintained his position at a 400 cubits high hill in a place called Nalapani, situated north-east of Dehradun, to check his advance.

 On Kartik 8, 1871, Bikram Samvat (October 1814), British troops reached Dheradun.
 A battle took place between British and Nepali troops at Nalapani on Kartik 10, 1871 B. Samvat.
 The British were unsuccessful and withdrew to Dehradun.
 Another battle was fought between the two sides at Nalapani on Kartik 17, 1871 Samvat (ca. Oct 31, 1814).
 General Gillespie, the British Commander, lost his life in that battle along with Col. Alice.